Application Security : Top Threats

 Continue from my previous Post : Threats and Risks

-OWASP has identified following top 10 Web Application Threats :
+OWASP has identified following 10 Web Application Threats :

 1. Cross Site Scripting (XSS)